How betaine affects the gut of weaning piglets

 Betaine benefits gut health

 Betaine positively influences gut health of weaning piglets.
-This review of literature highlights how betaine can support nutrient digestion and absorption, improve the physical barrier of protection, impact microbiota and enhance piglets’ defence.
+This review of literature highlighted different opportunities for betaine to support nutrient digestion and absorption, improve the physical barrier of protection, impact microbiota and enhance piglets’ defence.